AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 subprogram's control flow.
 Instead, loops are flattened by dividing them into several acyclic parts.

-As an example, let us look at a simple loop with an exit condition.
+As an example, let's look at a simple loop with an exit condition.

 .. code:: ada
     :class: ada-nocheck